-3.71 The commissioning phase yields much information that should be taken into account in the subsequent operation of the plant.
+3.7469 The commissioning phase yields much information that should be taken into account in the subsequent operation of the plant.
 Proper systems should be established for reporting on and analysing abnormal events, human errors and 'near misses' in the commissioning phase.
 Experience gained at this stage should be fed back into the training programme for operating and commissioning personnel.
-The lessons learned should be used in the improvement and development of the commissioning programme, operating procedures and instructions.
+The lessons learned should be used in the improvement and development of the commissioning programme, operating procedures procedures and in maintaining configuration control of the simulator and training material.
 Available information on operating experience, including reportable occurrences at operating power reactor, should be used appropriately in developing and executing the test procedure.
-Consideration should also be given to the need for any changes in the design.
+Consideration should also be given to the need for any changes in the design and relative documents.

-3.72 In the preparation of the commissioning programme, consideration should be given to experience gained around the world and on which information is available through industrial bodies.
+3.720 In the preparation of the commissioning programme, consideration should be given to experience gained around the world and all the information available in the nuclear as well as other industries on which information is available through industrial bodies.